agude/agude.github.io/_posts/2019-07-09-hour_record_plot_improvements.md

 amount of time---but could be much more effective.
 Here are some
 problems:

-- It is missing a legend and title, which are both necessary to understand it.[^2]
+- It is missing a legend and title, which are both necessary to understand it.[^plot]
 - It has too much precision in the date labels, which are down to the day but do not align with when the records were set.
 - The label text is too small to read easily.
 - It has a lot of unused space.

+[^plot]: Plots do not need a title or axis labels if the subject is clear without them.
+In this case though, you would never figure out it was the "Men's Hour Record Progression" unless someone told you.

 I love cycling, and I love plots, so I tried my hand at improving the plot.